-Promotion of National Level 2 to National Level 3 Steward
+National Level 2 Steward Promotion Requirements to become a National Level 3 Steward

-- 1. Must have been a National Level 2 Steward at a minimum of 6 ESNZ sanctioned events, two at Premier level. - 2.
-Must have assisted in all areas of stewarding and shown on your CV. - 3.
+- 1. Must have worked as a National Level 2 Steward at a minimum of six ESNZ events, two at Premier Level. - 2.
+Must have assisted in all areas of Stewarding and shown on your CV. - 3.
 Have a good understanding of ESNZ General and Veterinary Regulations. - 4.
 Have a good understanding of FEI Stewards Manual and all annexes. - 5.
-Have a thorough knowledge of the legal system in the ESNZ General Regulations, Chapter 9. - 6.
-Understand the ESNZ GRs Article 144: Judicial process VRs and Anti-Doping. - Keep a current logbook that records all experience and knowledge gained and is signed off by the relevant officials.
+Have a thorough knowledge of the legal system in the ESNZ General Regulations, Chapter 9.
+(Art 137 GR) - 6.
+Understand minimal standards for Medical Personnel.
+(Art 153 GR) - Keep a current logbook that records all experience and knowledge gained and is signed off by the relevant officials.
 A template document can be found on the Jumping page of the ESNZ website. - 8.
 Have a positive performance-based assessment on horse welfare, teamwork, conduct and communication, from either the Steward General or minimum National Level 3 Steward for promotion.
-(The aim is to allow progress by competence rather than just the number of events). - 9.
-Pass an open book upgrade test for National Level 3 Stewards at an ESNZ Jumping technical officials' seminar and obtain sufficient marks to pass.
+(The aim is to allow progress by competence rather than just the number of events). - Pass an open book upgrade test for National Level 3 Stewards at a Jumping Stewards Maintenance Course and have a one-on-one interview with the Course Director.
 Upgrade tests may be held at other times during the season if necessary. - 10.
 Obtain a written recommendation from your ESNZ Area Group.
-Send your logbook plus all supporting documents to the ESNZ Jumping Administrator.
+Send your logbook plus all supporting documentation to the ESNZ Jumping Administrator.
 The ESNZ Jumping Administrator will refer your application to the ESNZ Jumping Technical Committee and ESNZ Jumping Board for consideration.

-Role of a National Level 3 Steward:
+Role of National Level 3 Steward

-- As a National Level 3 Steward you are able to act as Chief Steward for all ESNZ sanctioned events excluding FEI competitions. - Have good understanding of ESNZ Jumping rules and Annex 13 Stewarding. - Have a good understanding of ESNZ General and Veterinary Regulations. - Have a good understanding of FEI Stewards Manual and annexes. - Have a good knowledge and be confident in all areas of Stewarding. - Understand the Blue card serious injury and concussion process, know how and when to issue.

-- Have a good knowledge of horsemanship and horse management. - To have a good knowledge of saddlery, other equipment, and its correct use. - To have good knowledge of equine and equestrian terminology. - To be independently objective. - Have good communication and people skills. - Be able to assess situations and make prompt appropriate decisions. - Able to maintain order and know what to look for in the practise arena. - Able to write a Chief Stewards report, this can be downloaded from ESNZ website. - Able to manage a team and delegate various roles. - Able to deal with conflict in a calm confident manner and collect relevant evidence.
+- As a National Level 3 Steward you are able to act as Chief Steward for all ESNZ sanctioned events excluding FEI competitions. - 2.
+Have a good understanding of ESNZ Jumping Rules and Annex 13 Stewarding. - 3.
+Have a good understanding of ESNZ General and Veterinary Regulations. - 4.
+Have a good understanding of FEI Stewards Manual and annexes. - 5.
+Have a good knowledge and be confident in all areas of Stewarding. - Understand the Blue Card Concussion process and know how and when to issue. - 7.
+Have a good knowledge of horsemanship and horse management. - 8.
+Have a good knowledge of saddlery, other equipment and its correct use. - 9.
+Have a good knowledge of equine and equestrian terminology. - 10.
+To be independently objective. - 11.
+Have good communication and people skills. - 12.
+Be able to assess situations and make prompt appropriate decisions. - 13.
+Able to maintain order and know what to look for in the practice arena. - 14.
+Able to write a Chief Stewards report.
+This can be downloaded from ESNZ website. - 15.
+Able to manage a team and delegate various roles. - Able to deal with conflict in a calm, confident manner and collect relevant evidence.
+Issue and record Verbal Cautions if needed - inform POGJ.
+(Art 240.1) - 17.
+Not able to issue Yellow Warning Card but can recommend to POGJ. - 18.
+Expected to monitor and encourage Stewards in the Education Pathway.